A Mighty Girl's top picks of picture books about trailblazing girls and women throughout history.

 Ordinary, Extraordinary Jane Austen: The Story of Six Novels, Three Notebooks, a Writing Box, and One Clever Girl

-If you had met young Jane Austen, you might have barely noticed her because she was so quiet and shy, but observant Jane noticed everything around her.
+If you met young Jane Austen, you might have barely noticed her because she was so quiet and shy, but observant Jane noticed everything around her.
 She also loved to read, and soon, she was writing her own stories.
-But she didn't want to write adventures and romances, like the popular books of the day; instead, she wrote realistic stories, about the people and society around her — and often using biting irony to critique attitudes towards women, marriage, and class.
-In this elegant picture book biography, complete with a detailed timeline and quotes from Austen's most popular stories, kids get a fitting introduction to one of the great authors of English literature: an ordinary girl who created extraordinary books.
+She didn't want to write adventures and romances, like the popular books of the day; instead, she wrote realistic stories, about the people and society around her — and often using biting irony to critique attitudes towards women, marriage, and class.
+In this elegant picture book biography, kids get a fitting introduction to one of the great authors of English literature: an ordinary girl who created extraordinary books.
 For more books about this quietly extraordinary woman, visit our Jane Austen Collection.

 When Patricia Bath was coming of age, the Civil Rights Movement was in full swing.
 The intelligent young woman was determined to become a doctor, but she had many obstacles in her way: sexism, racism, and poverty all seemed to be working against her.
 Nevertheless, she continued to strive, and she broke new ground for both women and African Americans in her chosen field of ophthalmology.
 And when she invented the Laserphaco Probe in 1981, she created a quick and nearly painless way to treat cataracts — one which has now been used on millions of patients around the world, in some cases restoring vision to people who had been unable to see for years.
 This inspiring story, which includes a note from Bath herself, highlights the power of fighting for a dream.